mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     Transform all enemy minions into 1/1 Magma with no abilities until the end of your opponent's turn.

 name:     Morin-Khur
-text:     Your General gains +3 Attack.
+text:     Your General gains +3⚔️.
 Whenever your General deals damage, hatch all friendly Eggs.

 name:     Bounded Lifeforce
 text:     Your General becomes 10/10.